 Florence

-Known as the ‘Cradle of the Renaissance’ Florence is an alluring destination full of world-class art and architectural masterpieces.
-And with the whole of the city centre being a UNESCO World Heritage Site, you know you’re in for a treat.
-The city is also replete with fantatsic restaurants and cool bars (make sure to try bistecca fiorentina – Florentine steak – while you’re here) and to the other side of the river to the Piazzale Michelangelo for incredible elevated views over the whole city.
+Known as the ‘Cradle of the Renaissance’, Florence is an alluring destination full of world-class art and architectural masterpieces.
+And with the whole of the city centre designated as a UNESCO World Heritage Site, you know you’re in for a treat.
+The city is also replete with fantastic restaurants and cool bars; make sure to try bistecca Fiorentina – Florentine steak – while you’re here.
+Head to the other side of the river to the Piazzale Michelangelo for incredible elevated views across the whole city.

 Lucca & Pisa